luifrancgom/intro_econ/README.md

-# Notes and presentations Economics I (Introducition to )
+# Notes and presentations Economics I (Introduction to the Colombian economy)

 - Include